What are examples of research questions? This article lists 8 illustrative examples of research questions.

 To effectively write the statement of your thesis’s problem, you will need to remember certain principles that will guide you in framing those critical questions.

 Well-written research questions determine how the entire research process will proceed.

 This article features some examples of research questions.

-There are already many literature pieces written on how to write the research questions required in investigating a phenomenon.
+There are already many literature pieces written on how to write the research questions required to investigate a phenomenon.
 But how are the research questions framed in actual situations?
 How do you write the research questions?

 Intention of Writing Research Questions

-You will need to bear in mind specific rules and principles on how to go about writing the research questions.
-Before you start writing the research questions, you should discern what you intend to arrive at in your research.
+You will need to remember specific rules and principles on how to go about writing the research questions.
+Before you write the research questions, discern what you intend to arrive at in your research.

 What are your aims, and what are your expected research outcomes?
 Do you intend to describe something, determine differences, or explain the causes of a phenomenon?

 Research has at least three essential research outcomes.
 These are described below, along with examples of research questions for each outcome.